jackblackjack/jeffchenchengyi.github.io/_build/portfolio/udacity/07-datascience-capstone/Sparkify.md

-# Exploratory Data Analysis
-When you're working with the full dataset, perform EDA by loading a small subset of the data and doing basic manipulations within Spark.
-In this workspace, you are already provided a small subset of data you can explore.

-### Define Churn

-Once you've done some preliminary analysis, create a column `Churn` to use as the label for your model.
-I suggest using the `Cancellation Confirmation` events to define your churn, which happen for both paid and free users.
-As a bonus task, you can also look into the `Downgrade` events.

-### Explore Data
-Once you've defined churn, perform some exploratory data analysis to observe the behavior for users who stayed vs users who churned.
-You can start by exploring aggregates on these two groups of users, observing how much of a specific action they experienced per a certain time unit or number of songs played.

 # Feature Engineering
 Once you've familiarized yourself with the data, build out the features you find promising to train your model on.
 To work with the full dataset, you can follow the following steps.
 - Write a script to extract the necessary features from the smaller subset of data